17 cosy pubs in Norfolk to escape the cold

-After re-opening in 2014, much to the delight of the locals, the King's Arms have scooped up the CAMRA West Norfolk Pub of the Year for 2016 and 2017.
+The King’s Arms has won lots of accolades over the years from the likes of CAMRA for its well kept ales and great cosy atmosphere.
 If you're looking to try real Norfolk ales served straight from the cask, this charming pub will provide a pleasant escape from the cold weather.

-The King's Arms also hosts monthly events such as acoustic folk music sessions.
-Details of all of these events can be found on the website.
+The King's Arms also usually hosts monthly events such as acoustic music sessions.
+Check online for any future events.